 The risks are great, no matter what you decide to do.
 But you have to do something.
 Don’t sit and be so scared of the what-ifs that you don’t do anything.

-Not every localized emergency means that there will be no electricity, internet access or access to printers, or computers.
-Your local emergency could just mean you need to leave your immediate area and go to another neighborhood or city, but just don’t have access to things near your house.
+Not every localized emergency means that there will be no electricity, internet access, or access to printers or computers.
+Your local emergency could mean you need to leave your immediate area and go to another neighborhood or city, but you just don’t have access to things near your house.

 Even if you do keep a physical one, having one available in downloadable format may make its access easy if you lose your binder along the way and need to get to those important documents and have access to a computer.